serdaroquai/practise/README.md

 }
                                               // ends at left == right
                                               // element at left ( or right) is not checked yet
+                                              // search space must be at least 2 in size
 ~~~

 * Variation 3